 During the course of the review, however, the ROI market demonstrated a significant upturn in performance.
 Full year figures for 2016 demonstrate a return to growth in terms of holidaymaker trips (19% increase since 2015), while value grew by 6%.

-The recent positive performance continued into the first half of 2017, with NI welcoming one third more ROI holiday visitors compared with Jan-Jun 2016.
+The recent positive performance continued into the first half of 2017, with NI welcoming one third mor ROI holiday visitors compared with Jan-June 2016.
 In total, ROI trips to NI grew by almost one quarter and spend increased significantly during the first six months of 2017.

+The recent positive performance continued into the first half of 2017, with NI welcoming one third more ROI holiday visitors compared with Jan-June 2016.
+In total, ROI trips to NI grew by almost one quarter and spend increased significantly during the first six months of 2017.

-It is worth considering that ROI residents took 5m overnight holiday trips on the Island of Ireland in 2016, spending £942m, NI's share was just 3% of holiday trips and 4% of holiday spend.
+It is worth considering the ROI residents took 5m overnight holiday trips on the Island of Ireland in 2016, spending £942m, NI's share was just 3% of holiday trips and 4% of holiday spend.
 From an ROI perspective, further growth in domestic holiday taking is anticipated, with short breaks dominating.
 Looking towards the future, and as the NI tourism proposition develops and matures, the ROI market undeniably represents an opportunity for accelerated and sustainable growth.